by Kenneth Radu

 his space craft, angle it up so he could open a curved panel, fiddle with

 wires, and pretend that he had achieved some remarkable scientific task.
-Adrian knew the craft
+Adrian

 Gordian raised a hand over his eyes as if to shade